 Founded in 1994, the Max Planck Institute for the History of Science (MPIWG) in Berlin is one of the more than 80 research Institutes administered by the Max Planck Society in the sciences and humanities.
 The Institute comprises two departments under the direction of Jürgen Renn (I) and Dagmar Schäfer (III).
 Hans-Jörg Rheinberger, who headed Department III from 1995 to 2014, and Lorraine Daston, who headed Department II from 1995 to 2019, remain at the MPIWG as emerita.
-The three directors administer the Institute collectively; the position of Executive Director rotates every two to three years.
+The two directors administer the Institute collectively; the position of Executive Director rotates every two to three years.
 Dagmar Schäfer has served as Executive Director since July 1, 2019.

 The Institute’s research projects span all eras of human history, as well as all cultures north, south, east, and west.
 The Institute’s projects canvass an array of scientific areas, ranging from the origins of continuity systems in Mesopotamia to present-day neuroscience, Renaissance natural history, and the origins of quantum mechanics.